FRBNY-DSGE/DSGE.jl/README.md

 #### Anticipated Shocks
 - `n_anticipated_shocks::Setting{Int}`: Number of anticipated policy shocks.
 - `n_anticipated_shocks_padding::Setting{Int}`: Padding for anticipated shocks.
-- `n_anticipated_lags::Setting{Int}`: Number of periods back to incorporate zero bound expectations.
+- `zlb_start_index::Setting{Int}`: Index into input data matrix of first period to incorporate zero bound expectations.
+The first observation in the sample data is 1959Q3 and we assume the zero lower bound period starts in 2008Q4, so we set this to `198` by default.
 - `n_presample_periods::Setting{Int}`: Number of periods in the presample.

 #### Estimation